Cue all of the nostalgic feelings because Hamburger Helper is making a comeback — and this One-Pot Hamburger Helper is still just as simple.

 - 2 cups beef broth

-- 1/4 cup freshly chopped parsley (optional)
+- 1/4 cup freshly chopped parsley optional, for garnish

 - Add in the tomato paste and stir to combine.